-After a brief Conservative government (throughout which the Second Reform Act was gone by agreement in between the celebrations), Gladstone won a substantial victory at the 1868 election and formed the very first Liberal government.
-The facility of the party as a national subscription organisation included the foundation of the National Liberal Federation in 1877.
+After a brief Conservative federal government (throughout which the Second Reform Act was gone by agreement in between the parties), Gladstone won a substantial victory at the 1868 election and formed the very first Liberal federal government.
+The facility of the party as a nationwide subscription organisation featured the foundation of the National Liberal Federation in 1877.

 For the next thirty years Gladstone and Liberalism were associated.
 William Ewart Gladstone served as prime minister 4 times (186874, 188085, 1886, and 189294).
-His monetary policies, based on the notion of balanced spending plans, low taxes and, were matched to an establishing capitalist society, but they might not respond effectively as economic and social conditions altered.
+His monetary policies, based on the concept of well balanced spending plans, low taxes and, were matched to an establishing capitalist society, but they might not respond successfully as economic and social conditions altered.

-Deeply religious, Gladstone brought a new moral tone to politics, with his evangelical sensibility and his opposition to upper class.
-His moralism typically angered his upper-class challengers (including Queen Victoria), and his heavy-handed control split the Liberal Celebration.
-In foreign policy, Gladstone remained in basic against foreign entanglements, but he did not resist the realities of imperialism.
+Deeply religious, Gladstone brought a new ethical tone to politics, with his evangelical sensibility and his opposition to upper class.
+His moralism frequently angered his upper-class challengers (including Queen Victoria), and his heavy-handed control split the Liberal Celebration.
+In foreign policy, Gladstone remained in general against foreign entanglements, but he did not resist the realities of imperialism.

 His objective was to develop a European order based on co-operation rather than dispute and on mutual trust instead of competition and suspicion; the rule of law was to supplant the reign of force and self-interest.
 This Gladstonian concept of a harmonious Show of Europe was opposed to and ultimately beat by a Bismarckian system of manipulated alliances and antagonisms.